OskarJ1993/Black-jack-game/README.md

 ### Continue or Exit

-The prompt for playing agian shows up, the user is going to have to either press Y to play agian, or N for exiting the game.
+The prompt for playing agian shows up, the user is going to have to either press Y to play again, or N for exiting the game.
 The user cant press any other key, it will continue to ask until the user provides with the right key.